-Definition of a primary driver is the driver that uses the vehicle the most.
+The definition of a primary driver is the driver that uses the vehicle the most.
 However, secondary and occasional drivers can be added to the policy, including the spouse of the primary driver.

 What Is A Secondary Driver?

 A secondary driver is a driver that drives a vehicle on a regular basis but not as much as the primary driver does.
 A secondary driver must be added to the primary driver’s insurance policy.
 In the case of a married couple, they are listed as a primary driver on the vehicle car insurance they drive the most and then listed as a secondary driver on the vehicle car insurance they use frequently but not more than the primary driver.
-A secondary driver can also be a parent, teenager, friend, or neighbour, anyone who drives the vehicle on a regular basis should be listed on the primary driver’s car insurance policy.
+A secondary driver can also be a parent, teenager, friend, or neighbor, anyone who drives the vehicle on a regular basis should be listed on the primary driver’s car insurance policy.

 What Is An Occasional Driver?

 An occasional driver according to the car insurance industry is someone that uses a primary driver’s vehicle, once or twice a week.
 This could be a spouse, nanny, roommate, or licensed young driver.
 Driving records of occasional drivers are used to base occasional driver car insurance.